-- \ WASA completed the development phase of its commercial paper program which will provide interim financing for the District's share of the capital program.
-This program will greatly enhance WASA's flexibility to deal with variability in capital spending and, because of its short-term nature, should result in lower interest rates. - ★ WASA received its fourth unqualified audit opinion for FY 2000, after its predecessor agency received qualified opinions in FY 1995 and FY 1996. - ★ Overtime spending was reduced from a high of \$8.7 million in FY 1997 to a projected \$4.6 million in FY 2001, or eight percent of payroll.
+- \ WASA completed the development of its commercial paper program which provides interim financing for the District ratepayers' share of the capital program.
+An initial borrowing of \$60 million was made in December 2001, and was very well-received by the capital markets.
+Interest rates were at historic lows, ranging from 1.65 to 1.70 percent. - WASA received its fifth unqualified audit opinion in FY 2001, after its predecessor agency received qualified opinions in FY 1995 and FY 1996. - Overtime spending was reduced from a high of \$8.7 million in FY 1997 to \$4.6 million in FY 2001, or eight percent of payroll.
 This reduction continues a five year trend of significant reductions in overtime costs, from a rate of 23 percent of payroll just before WASA was formed.
-Fiscal year 2002 and 2003 budgets reflect continued reduction of overtime, totaling \$5.1 million and 4.9 million respectively, and declining to seven percent of personal services expenditures in FY 2003. - \ WASA implemented the initial phases of the multi-year internal improvement plan for the Blue Plains Advanced Wastewater Treatment Plant operations (specifically the Departments of Wastewater Treatment and Maintenance Services.)
+Fiscal year 2002 and 2003 budgets reflect continued reduction of overtime, totaling \$5.1 million and 4.9 million respectively, and declining to seven percent of personal services expenditures in FY 2003. - WASA implemented the initial phases of the multi-year internal improvement plan for the Blue Plains Advanced Wastewater Treatment Plant operations (specifically the Departments of Wastewater Treatment and Maintenance Services.)
 Thirty-four positions were eliminated in these areas in FY 2001 and an additional 50 positions will be reduced during FY 2002 and FY 2003.
 In addition, several capital projects began in FY 2001 or will begin in FY 2002 that are critical to achieving these cost savings goals, including a new process computer control system and additional dewatering facilities.
-Required by WASA's enabling legislation, this plan identifies significant improvements to be made to operations (through implementation of the capital improvement program and work process improvements) that are projected to result in cost savings of \$24 million over the next ten years. - \ WASA continued to build on the significant improvements made in the Department of Customer Service over the last three years, which have resulted in greatly improved service to WASA customers.
+Required by WASA's enabling legislation, this plan identifies significant improvements to be made to operations (through implementation of the capital improvement program and work process improvements) that are projected to result in cost savings of \$24 million over the next ten years. - WASA continued to build on the significant improvements made in the Department of Customer Service over the last three years, which have resulted in greatly improved service to WASA customers.
 Major accomplishments over the last year in customer service include: - Implementation of the Customer Service internal improvement program, including the reorganization of billing, collections, call center, and other customer service functions due to the new customer information system and other work process improvements.
-This reorganization resulted in the reduction of four positions in FY 2001 (net of transfer to finance) and an additional 15 positions in FY 2002, with additional position reductions to begin during implementation of the automated meter reading system in FY 2004. - WASA completed the implementation of its new customer information system in June 2001.
+This reorganization resulted in the reduction of four positions in FY 2001 (net of transfer to finance) and an additional 15 positions in FY 2002, with additional position reductions to begin in FY 2004 as implementation of the automated meter reading system is completed. - WASA completed the implementation of its new customer information system in June 2001.
 This system utilizes an innovative application service provider (ASP) solution, which involves outsourcing of key responsibilities including bill generation and mailing, basic account maintenance, and hardware / software maintenance, and results in reduced staffing needs.
 In addition, this system provides substantial data redundancy and security features.
 Most importantly, the system substantially improves service to WASA customers, including enhanced payment options (on-line and via credit / debit card), provides on-line access to account information and assists in improving staff response time to customer questions.